Skip to content

 Homeowner

 Contents insurance offers cover for your possessions.
 Buildings insurance will protect the bricks and mortar of your home.
-You can often save money by combining the two.
+You can often save money by combining the two from the same provider.

 Renter

-Your landlord is responsible for the property, but contents insurance for tenants can cover your possessions, as well as any furniture and appliances.
+Contents insurance for tenants can cover your possessions, as well as any furniture and appliances.
+Your landlord is responsible for the property and should have buildings insurance in place.

 Landlord